ReadAlongs/Studio-Web/README.md

 [https://readalong-studio.herokuapp.com/api/v1](https://readalong-studio.herokuapp.com/api/v1/docs),
 so if you have deployed it elsewhere, you must:

-- launch it on your deployment with the `ORIGIN` environment variable set to the base URL of your deployed `studio-web` instance
+- make sure you set the `ORIGIN` environment variable when deploying the ReadAlongs API to the base URL of your `studio-web` instance
-- modify `packages/studio-web/src/environments/environment.prod.ts` to
+- modify `packages/studio-web/src/environments/environment.prod.ts` in
-  point to the URL where you have deployed it (and rebuild, obviously)
+  your `studio-web` instance to point to the URL where you have deployed the ReadAlongs API (and rebuild, obviously)

 ## Maintainers